-Curried pumpkin soup is a hearty, complete meal when served with a slice of sourdough bread or naan.
-It has a mild curry and ginger flavour that is complemented by the sweetness of pumpkin and carrots.
+This curried pumpkin soup is a hearty, one-pot meal.
+The mild curry and ginger flavour is complemented by the sweetness of pumpkin and carrots.
 Add a dollop of cultured coconut milk for a wholesome and healthy dinner.

 Curried Pumpkin Soup

-Curried pumpkin soup is a delicious meal when accompanied by a slice of sourdough bread or naan.
+Curried pumpkin soup is a hearty and complete meal when accompanied by a slice of sourdough bread or naan.
 It only takes 30 minutes to make, so it is a nutritious and delicious option for busy weeknights.

 - Prep Time: 10 minutes